Matt38609/Game-Money-Bitches/README.md

     - Warping between maps when a collision in entered.
 * Create a Dialog Manager
     - Used to call text when needed in the game.
+* Inventory
+    - Create items to be stored in inventory
+    - Map these items to the players inventory